teake/LieLink/README.md

 ### Obtaining the package ###

-Download the latest release (not available yet) and unzip it, and the MathLie directory to the Mathematica applications directory.
+Download the latest release https://github.com/teake/MathLie/releases, unzip it, and move the MathLie directory to the Mathematica applications directory.
 The location of this directory can be found by typing the command

     FileNameJoin @ {$UserBaseDirectory, "Applications"}